Go Sight Word "Island Hopping"!

 What You Do:

 - On one end of a paved surface, use your chalk to draw a circle big enough for a few kids to stand comfortably inside.
 For fun, invite your child to decorate it a bit, perhaps with drawings of palm trees or shells.
 This is “Shelter Island,” and it’s your home base.
 The object of the game is for each child to hop across a stretch of pavement to land safely on the island.
-Here’s the catch: the area all around may look like plain concrete, but today, it’s “Crocodile Sea,” and there are going to be snappers all around!
+Here’s the catch: the area all around may look like plain concrete, but today, it’s “Crocodile Sea,” and there are going to be the fearsome snapping of toothy jaws all around!

 - Time to get to the island!
 How fast can your child make it?
 Can all his friends make it, too?
 Pull out a card, call out a route, and let the leaping begin!
 If your child needs coaching on words, that’s fine: the whole idea is to practice those sight words … and get home safe for dinner too!